OneNet signs on as Microsoft CSP, looks to expand cloud sales

 “This opens up massive opportunities for partners to package their solutions with Microsoft cloud offerings and provides clients with a custom roadmap to the cloud,” he says.

-“This also drives down costs with tried and tested private, public, hybrid and co-location cloud solutions delivering anything from a test environment to backup or disaster recovery right through to seasonal workload bursting or even a full blown private AaaS datacentre,” he explains.
+“This also drives down costs with tried and tested private, public, hybrid and co-location cloud solutions delivering anything from a test environment to backup or disaster recovery right through to seasonal workload bursting or even a full blown private AaaS data center,” he explains.

 “OneNet is an experienced infrastructure solution and service provider,” Paljk adds.